aws-powertools/powertools-lambda-python/docs/utilities/feature_flags.md

 * Define simple feature flags to dynamically decide when to enable a feature
 * Fetch one or all feature flags enabled for a given application context
+* Support for static feature flags to simply turn on/off a feature without rules

 ## Getting started